Williamhsu1999/LinkedIn-Connection-Request-Automate/README.md

-# 🌟 Send LinkedIn Connection Request from Excel file🌟
+# 📩 Send LinkedIn Connection Request from Excel file 🗂️

 This script will help you automate sending connection requests on LinkedIn with an excel containing first and last name.